- Todo español

 • When you receive graded work, KEEP IT IN YOUR FOLDER until you receive a grade report or check SchoolView to verify that your score was properly recorded.

-• Use the website (above) to find daily lesson plans and/or homework.
+• Use Google Classroom to find daily lesson plans and/or homework.